 Evaluating a Film

-Giving the pupils a chance to air their opinions about a film is important for several reasons: it shows pupils that there are multiple possible answers to some questions; knowing there are no wrong answers gives young people confidence in speaking up; and pupils will come from different personal backgrounds and sharing their different responses encourages understanding and empathy for others’ experiences.
+Giving pupils a chance to air their opinions about a film is important for several reasons: it shows them that there are multiple possible answers to some questions; knowing there are no wrong answers gives young people confidence in speaking up; and pupils will come from different personal backgrounds so sharing their different responses encourages understanding and empathy for others’ experiences.